Updated July 26, 2019

 A party seeking interlocutory review under G.L. c.
 231, §118, ¶1, must file a petition, a supporting memorandum and an appendix of relevant documents.
 The petition is limited to five pages in length and should contain, in the following order:

-(1) a request for interlocutory review, which shall state briefly the nature of the order or action of the trial court from which review is sought, the entry date of such order or action, and the name of the judge who entered it; (2) a statement of the issues of law raised by the petition; (3) a statement as to whether a party has filed, served or intends to file a motion for reconsideration in the trial court; (4) a statement of the specific relief requested; and (5) an addendum containing a copy of the order or action of the trial court (a draft order for the single justice may be attached).
+(1) a request for review, which shall state briefly the nature of the order or action of the trial court from which review is sought, the entry date of such order or action, and the name of the judge who entered it; (2) a statement of the issues of law raised by the petition; (3) a statement as to whether a party has filed, served or intends to file a motion for reconsideration in the trial court; (4) a statement of the specific relief requested; and (5) an addendum containing a copy of the order or action of the trial court (a draft order for the single justice may be attached).

 The memorandum in support of the petition:

-The opposition memorandum:
+The response memorandum:

 Hearing and oral argument: